Technology

 Which mobile phone companies offer discounts?

-In our latest haggling research we spoke to 4,000 Which? members and asked about their haggling experiences.
+In our latest haggling research we spoke to more than 5,000 people and asked about their haggling experiences.

-We found that mobile phone customers that haggled with their provider saved an average of 34% on their annual bill.
+We found that mobile phone customers that haggled with their provider saved an average of £72 on their annual bill.
+What's more, the majority of those who haggled told us they found it easy.

-Some providers are more open to haggling than others - as shown in our graphic below - but most customers that haggled found it easy to do.
+Your provider may offer you something other than a discount to stop you from leaving - more than a quarter of people who successfully haggled over their phone contract were offered a higher extra limit.

 What to say when you call your mobile phone provider

+Want some pointers?
 You can boost your chances of getting a discount on your mobile phone contract by using our tried and tested haggling script.

-- 'I'm not sure I'm getting the best deal on my mobile and I'm thinking of cancelling.' - Wait for the initial response as you may be put through to a specialist cancellation team.
+1 - 'I'm not sure I'm getting the best deal on my mobile and I'm thinking of cancelling.'

+Wait for the initial response as you may be put through to a specialist cancellation team.
 If you are put through, or even if you are still with the original provider, next say:

-- 'I think I'm paying too much.
-My friend has a much better deal with a better phone and more minutes - so I think I'm missing out.' - Here, it's better to flag a specific deal that you've seen offered elsewhere.
+2 - 'I think I'm paying too much.
+My friend has a much better deal with a better phone and more minutes - so I think I'm missing out.'

+Here, it's better to flag a specific deal that you've seen offered elsewhere.
 Even if you are offered some incentives by the provider to stay at this point, it's worth pushing a little harder.

-- 'Is that the best that you can give me?
-I was hoping for a bigger saving/more minutes/more texts/more data than that.' - Select which incentive suits you best.
+3 - 'Is that the best that you can give me?
+I was hoping for a bigger saving/more minutes/more texts/more data than that.'

+Select which incentive suits you best.
 If you're happy with the deal offered to you, you can sign up then and there.

-Your provider may offer you something other than a discount to stop you from leaving - more than a third of people who successfully haggled over their phone contract were offered free extra data.